lwcorp/lwtapi/README.md

 1. Change the `USB` in `modem = "USB"` to another word that is contained in the modem's name (so it will know which modem to use).

 ## callerid.py
-A Python script that pops up incoming calls including caller ID. **This one is exclusive** - try searching for anything similar online and you'll only find ununaswered questions or [non working codes](https://github.com/firstoxe/TAPI-Event-monitor/issues/1).
+A Python script that pops up incoming calls including caller ID. **This one is exclusive** - try searching for anything similar online and you'll only find ununaswered questions or ~~[non working codes](https://github.com/firstoxe/TAPI-Event-monitor/issues/1)~~.

 **Usage:** just run the script as-is.